 Internal Audit is accountable to the Audit Committee of the University’s Board of Directors and reports administratively to the Senior Vice President and Chief Operating Officer.

-Jason Ackerman is the University’s Chief Audit Executive.
-Resources for the Internal Audit function are provided by Baker Tilly, a leading accounting and consulting firm based in the Washington Metropolitan Region.
+Frank Maggio is the University’s Chief Audit Executive.
+Resources for the Internal Audit function are co-sourced with Baker Tilly.
 Baker Tilly provides on demand staffing and specialized skills to assist with risk management and audit projects, or requests to provide advice regarding controls, policies, or processes.

-If you have any questions or would like to seek Internal Audit advice or assistance, please contact Jason at (202) 687-2589 or email@example.com.
-Internal Audit’s office is located at the University’s 2121 Wisconsin Avenue location.
+If you have any questions or would like to seek Internal Audit advice or assistance, please contact Frank at (202) 687-2271 or at email@example.com.
 We are here to help!